NethServer/nethsecurity/packages/ns-reverse-proxy/README.md

 - `location`: URI of the location, it accepts [nginx syntax](http://nginx.org/en/docs/http/ngx_http_core_module.html#location)
 - `uci_server`: it binds the location to a `server` object with the same name; if set to `_lan`,  the location will be added inside the default virtual host
-- `description`: (optional) description of the rule, it's converted to a comment inside the configuration file
+- `uci_description`: (optional) description of the rule, it's converted to a comment inside the configuration file
 - `allow`: (optional) an array of allowed IP addresses; if present, all other addresses will be automatically denied

 If a directive can be used multiple times, it's represented as a UCI list.